 Representing the 7th District

-Dickinson Introduces Legislation to Reform Money Transmission Act and Announces Oversight Hearing
+Legislation to Reform Money Transmission Act Approved by Assembly

-Sacramento – Today, Assemblymember Roger Dickinson (D-Sacramento) announced introduction of AB 786 which would reform the California Money Transmission Act.
-The bill will provide clarity for existing licensees and assist with removing barriers to market entry to start-up payment technology companies.
+Sacramento – Today, Assembly Bill 786 authored by Assemblymember Roger Dickinson (D-Sacramento) was unanimously approved by the State Assembly.
+The bill would reform the California Money Transmission Act and provide clarity for existing licensees and assist with removing market entry barriers to start-up payment technology companies.

 “Technological innovation within the money transmission and payments industry has skyrocketed in the last few years, yet California's regulatory framework has lagged behind this innovation,” said Dickinson, Chair of the Assembly Committee on Banking and Finance.
 “Providing clarity to existing companies and new start-ups on licensing requirements will ensure a vibrant money transmission market place that is fair for business while protecting consumers,” he added.